Preheat oven to 375˚F.

 In the meantime, combine honey, chile garlic sauce, and soy sauce in a small mixing bowl; whisk until incorporated and set aside.

 Remove chicken thighs from the skillet and transfer to a plate; set aside.

 Return skillet to heat.
 Add half of the scallions to the skillet; stir in sliced bok choy and diced red bell pepper.
 Cook for 3 minutes, stirring often, until crisp-tender.
 Add ginger and garlic, and continue to stir and cook for 1 minute.

 Stir in the rice and chicken broth and season with remaining salt.
 Arrange the chicken thighs over the rice.

-Cover the skillet with foil or a lid, and bake for 20 to 22 minutes, or until chicken thighs are cooked through and rice is tender.
-To check for doneness, use an instant read meat thermometer - chicken is cooked when internal temperature registers at 165˚F.
+Cover the skillet with foil or a lid, and bake for 20 to 22 minutes, or until the chicken thighs are cooked through and rice is tender.
+To check for doneness, use an instant-read meat thermometer - chicken is cooked when the internal temperature registers at 165˚F.

 Remove chicken from the pan and fluff up the rice with a fork.

-Spoon previously prepared honey mixture over the chicken.
+Spoon the previously prepared honey mixture over the chicken.

 Garnish with parsley and scallions; serve.